SowmyaLogaswamy/Hair-Salon/README.md

 ## Description

-_This is a management software with a dashboard which will allow the managers of a hair salon to execute various tasks relating to tracking stylists and clients to make their day to day life easier._
- _A salon employee needs to be able to,_
+_This is a management software with a dashboard which will allow the managers of a hair salon to execute various tasks relating to tracking stylists and clients to make their day to day life easier.
+A salon employee needs to be able to view list of stylists, add, update and delete stylists and clients respectively_
-* _See a list of all our stylists_
-* _Select a stylist, see their details, and see a list of all clients that belong to that stylist_
-* _Add new stylists to our system when they are hired_
-* _Add new clients to a specific stylist_
-* _Update a stylist's details_
-* _Update a client's details_
-* _Delete a stylist if they're no longer employed here_
-* _Delete a client if they no longer visit our salon_

 ## Setup/Installation Requirements